codingoncoffee/RecruitmentKnowledge/README.md

 A collection of resources for Technical Recruiters.
-I have divided stuff into two sections; technical knowledge and recruitment knowledge.
+I have divided stuff into two sections; technical knowledge and general recruitment knowledge.
 Content is a mix of videos and articles.

 # Technical Knowledge